hawkinsw/medava/README.md

 ```

 All done!
 That looks so much better than the treacherous solution using reflection or the code that lives dangerously by doing wildly optimistic casts between types!

+These interfaces allow programmers to collect groups of methods that have something in common.
+These collections of methods can be given a name and are far lighter than classes and yet they give us (almost) the same power.
+In some languages you can even have implementation and type inheritance among those interfaces.

 ## Checkpoint Omega